Bayesian inference from gravitational waves in fast-rotating, core-collapse supernovae

 {$p(\Theta_{\rm int, real}|\Theta_{\rm int, MT}, H')$ can be estimated using the Bayes' theorem as a function of the likelihood $p(\Theta_{\rm int, MT}|\Theta_{\rm int, real})$.
 Given that we have no a priori information about the prior probability $p(\Theta_{\rm int, MT})$ we use a uniform distribution and hence $p(\Theta_{\rm int, real}|\Theta_{\rm int, MT}, H') \propto p(\Theta_{\rm int, MT}|\Theta_{\rm int, real}, H')$.
 To compute the likelihood of the MT parameters given the real, $p(\Theta_{\rm int, MT}|\Theta_{\rm int, real}, H')$, we follow the procedure in Appendix~\ref{app:errors}.
 We perform this analysis using only the $402$ waveforms of~\cite{richers2017equation} and not including the $12$ signals from Table~\ref{tab:CCSNModels}.
 The result is that this model is consistent with the data and that the likelihood (and hence the posterior distribution) can be modelled as a normal distribution with a mean given by the model $H'$ and with standard deviations $\sigma_{f}=0.024\cdot f_{\rm peak}$ and $\sigma_\Delta=0.065\cdot \Dhs$ for $f_{\rm peak}$ and $\Dhs$, respectively.

-In practice, it means that we can perform our inference algorithm using the master templates, as described in Section~\ref{sec:method} and then add the contribution of the additional error to the posterior distribution.
-The posterior distribution obtained with \texttt{Bilby} is a collection of points in the parameter space (samples) that can be used to estimate the posterior probability at any point.
-In order to propagate the error we generate a cloud of posterior values for each actual sample of the posterior distribution.
-Specifically, we generate for each sample of the original posterior distribution a random number $N_{\rm spawn}$ of additional values using the values of the original sample as mean and the standard deviation values given above.
+In practice, this means that we can perform our inference algorithm using the master templates as described in Section~\ref{sec:bayes} and then add the contribution of the additional error to the posterior distribution.
+In order to propagate error, we generate a random number $N_{\rm spawn}$ of additional values for each sample of the original posterior distribution using the values of the original sample as mean and the standard deviation values given above.